 The area is a haven where snowfall rules the roost and where its white cloak attracts winter visitors year in, year out.
 The National Park’s open meadows and snowfields above Paradise Valley attract snowboarders and skiers in droves.
 But strap on a pair of snowshoes and you certainly have the advantage.
 Steep slopes are far easier to climb with a stout pair of snowshoes.
 Snowboarders and skiers will often leave snowshoers standing as they shoot past the breathtaking views of Mt.
 Rainier.
 Breathtaking views that snowshoers can admire far more leisurely.

-Because the Paradise area is essentially one large snowshoe trail and receives over 16 metres of snow annually, Paradise Valley is one of the more popular and follows the Paradise Valley and Stevens Canyon road ending at the stunning Reflection and Louise Lakes.
+Because the Paradise area is essentially one large snowshoe trail and receives over 16 metres of snow annually, Paradise Valley Road is one of the more popular and follows the Paradise Valley and Stevens Canyon road ending at the stunning Reflection and Louise Lakes.
 This well-groomed trail passes snow covered winter meadows and frozen alpine lakes.
 It offers views of Rainier and the Mazama Ridge which are so stunning that even photographs don’t do them justice.

 To witness an amazing sunrise, why not plan an onward journey east and camp overnight at Louise Lake.
 This gives a great vantage point to watch for climbers on Rainier and take in the spectacle of those snowy peaks.
 The Paradise Valley trail is a 7-mile round trip and while avalanches can’t be ruled out completely, the chances are slim.
 It’s always best to check conditions well in advance.